 Drupal Lite: Use the Image Slider

 The Slider Image content type is for setting up images to be used in a rotating slider.
 There is a tool available for adding the image slider(s) to another page.
+This module is not enabled by default in Drupal Lite.
+If you would like to use this feature, please contact 1HELP to request that the Image Slider module be enabled on your Drupal Lite site.

 Using the Image Slider